 Arthritis is characterized by swelling and discomfort in one or more joints.
 It causes joint pain and stiffness, which often increase with age.
+There are several forms of arthritis, like osteoarthritis and rheumatoid arthritis.
 In Osteoarthritis, there is a breakdown of cartilage, which is the firm, slippery tissue that covers the ends of bones where they meet to create a joint.
 Rheumatoid arthritis is a condition in which the immune system assaults the joints, starting with the joint lining.
 Treatment options at an Arthritis Treatment Hospital in Hyderabad differ based on the kind of arthritis.
 The primary aims of arthritis therapy are to alleviate symptoms and enhance the quality of life.

 Depending on the kind of arthritis, the following signs and symptoms may occur: